BOARD OF DIRECTORS

 Born and raised in a Hungarian family in Kolozsvár (Cluj-Napoca), Romania, Réka was raised with appreciating multiple cultures and knowing the importance of preserving her own in an environment, where Hungarians were considered a minority group.
-She is now living in Arizona, where she is passing on this knowledge and helping local Hungarians learn and preserve their heritage.
-Réka is a full time instructor of Communication Studies at Grand Canyon University with a great interest in Intercultural Communication.
-Her vision is to build the interest of people in each other’s culture and help individuals progress by making an effort to understand each other, to understand those who are different.
+She is now living in Arizona, where she is passing on this knowledge and helping local Hungarians learn and preserve their language and heritage.
+Réka is also a full time instructor of Communication Studies at Grand Canyon University with a great interest in Intercultural Communication.
+Her vision is to build the interest of people in each other’s cultures and help individuals progress by making an effort to appreciate the differences in perspectives, beliefs, and values.

 Born and raised in Hungary, Anikó was educated in Budapest.
 She spent a year in the USA as an exchange student during high school, and a year as an intern during college.
 As a young adult, she immigrated and settled in Phoenix, AZ.
 She has always had an interest in cultures and history, and during a year spent in Charlotte, NC, she led a multicultural group that focused on getting to know different cultures and cuisines.
 Since she has become a mother, preserving and sharing her Hungarian heritage has become a priority.
 She believes in the preservation of her Hungarian roots, and enjoys helping others – Hungarians and non-Hungarians alike – learn about Hungary, its colorful history, culture and language.